Hybrid Work Systems for Neurodivergent Founders: Scale Without Hiring More Staff

 Growth must remain manageable.
 The safest progression is structured expansion.

-Phase 1 — Stabilize workflows Implement communication filtering, task visibility, and daily rhythm systems.
+1 — Stabilize workflows Implement communication filtering, task visibility, and daily rhythm systems.

-Phase 2 — Delegate routine coordination Move recurring operational tasks to role-based support so cognitive energy is reserved for high-value decisions.
+2 — Delegate routine coordination Move recurring operational tasks to role-based support so cognitive energy is reserved for high-value decisions.

-Phase 3 — Expand support as workload grows Add capacity through structured general support services without disrupting the systems already in place.
+3 — Expand support as workload grows Add capacity through structured general support services without disrupting the systems already in place.

 The Hybrid Work Capacity Check